hartwigmedical/hmftools/lilac/README.md

 ### QC metrics and PON

 LILAC produces a comprehensive set of QC metrics and provides warning statuses if the typing confidence may be diminished.
 The full list of possible QC warnings is

 Warning | Description
 --- | ---
 WARN_UNMATCHED_TYPE | all A, B or C types eliminated WARN_UNMATCHED_INDEL | A novel (non PON) indel is present that was not fit to any allele supported by at least 0.5% of fitted fragments.
-WARN_UNMATCHED_PON_INDEL | A PON indel is present that was not fit to any allele supported by at least 0.5% of fitted fragments.
 WARN_UNMATCHED_HAPLOTYPE | A novel (non PON) haplotype is present that was not fit to any allele supported by at least 1% of fitted fragments.
 WARN_UNMATCHED_AMINO_ACID | A novel (non PON) amino acid is present that was not fit to any allele supported by at least 1% of fitted fragments.
 WARN_UNMATCHED_SOMATIC_VARIANT | A somatic variant from the input vcf could not be assigned to any allele